vicenteg/cookiecutter-apache-beam/README.md

 # Cookiecutter for Apache Beam Java

-If you want to clone this repository to start your own project, you can choose the license you prefer and feel free to delete anything related to the license you are dropping.
+If you want to clone this repository you can do so to modify the template for the starter Beam project.

+This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html), so you will need to modify the contents below `{{cookiecutter.project_slug}}` in order to change the starter project that results from running cookiecutter.

 ## Before you begin

 You should have a working Python 3 install.
 We recommend Python 3.9.
+As of this writing (April 2023), Python 3.9 is shipped with macOS Ventura (13.3.1).

 Make sure you have a [Java](https://en.wikipedia.org/wiki/Java_%28programming_language%29) development environment ready.

 If you don't, an easy way to install it is with [`sdkman`](https://sdkman.io).

 ```sh